 I think I said all that I needed to about Sakurada Reset in the last paragraph alone, there's very little that I can add to it.
 If something, I guess I have to commend it that it capitalizes off of the characters and lets them grow with the story, but again, that's only noticeable because the show straight up says it to you, not because it's something that comes naturally.
 There's nothing in their behavior or thought process that changes, even though they underwent this "big" change.

 So, overall this show lacks any sort of real value, both as an experience and as a piece of art, if you can even call it that.
-So since I said everything that I felt like, let me finally vent out my frustration like I wanted to do from the beginning.

 And I'm done.